Here is the official White House transcript of the question and Bush’s response:

 THE PRESIDENT: I appreciate you bringing that up.

 Q — and I suppose I want to know, what is your plan?

 THE PRESIDENT: Good.
 We — first of all, there is — the globe is warming.
 The fundamental debate: Is it manmade or natural.
 Put that aside.
-It is in our interests that we use technologies that will not only clean the air, but make us less dependent on oil.
+It is in our interests that we use technologies that will not only clean the air.
+However it will make us less dependent on oil.
 That’s what I said in my State of the Union the other day.
-I said, look — and I know it came as quite a shock to — for people to hear a Texan stand up and say, we’ve got a national problem, we’re addicted to oil.
+I said, look — and I know it came as quite a shock to.
+For people to hear a Texan stand up and say, we’ve got a national problem.
+We’re addicted to oil.
 But I meant what I said.

 I was so stunned that I couldn’t believe my eyes.
 This can’t be real, I thought.
 It has to be a hoax.
-Tomorrow is, after all, April 1st — what we in the U.S. call “April Fools” day — when pranks and hoaxes are commonly pulled.
+Tomorrow is, after all, April 1st.
+For what we in the U.S. call “April Fools” day.
+All when pranks and hoaxes are commonly pulled.
 I’ve done it a couple times on EV World; once saying GM had decided to build an electric version of its Geo Tracker SUV and last year when I wrote that a fictitious company called Berkshire Halfway had bought us out for an undisclosed fortune and I “smiled all the way to the bank.”

 But this report, purportedly from Platts (www.platts.com) saying that George Bush “wishes he had taken a different tack on climate change and energy policy when he came to office…”.
 It is simply too hard to believe.
 I have emailed Bill Loveless at Platts to confirm the authenticity of the document dated March 30, 2006.